Course Progression Policy

 • AC is responsible for monitoring students who are unable to achieve, at risk of not achieving, or have not achieved, academic progression requirements, with a focus on early intervention.

-• AC is responsible for offering timely support to help the student take action to improve their academic performance and meet their Course Requirements.
+• AC is responsible for offering timely support to help the student take action to improve their academic performance and meet their course requirements.

 • Application of this policy aims to ensure that students achieve: